 The University of Windsor’s exciting history and continued transformation

 The story of our university began with its founding in September of 1857, when the first students arrived to study at its predecessor, Assumption College.

-In the more than 150 years that have since past, the small, liberal arts college has grown into today's non-denominational, comprehensive, teaching and learning university.
-More than 16,000 students attend the University of Windsor today and its alumni family is more than 100,000 strong.
+In the more than 150 years that have since passed, the small, liberal arts college has grown into today's non-denominational, comprehensive, teaching and learning university.
+Nearly 15,000 students attend the University of Windsor today and its alumni family is more than 100,000 strong.